elunna/nerfhack-changelog/README.md

 * deep ones and deeper ones also have thick skin.
 * many major demons have been given flight (xnh)
 * disenchanters can appear in the main dungeon
-* disenchanter attacks can also remove erodeproofing from items
 * dragons, nagas, and golems don't balk at approaching as much
 * dwaves sometimes start with potions of booze (xnh)
 * all elementals resist sickness